 Courses must be offered by a four-year accredited university, and must meet for a minimum of four weeks, and 30 hours of in-class time.

 Will I get distribution credit for my summer course?

 A maximum of two outside courses may be used to fill AB distribution requirements.
 You may use only one course each in two of the three following areas: LA, ST, SA.
-Members of the class of 2015 and beyond will be able to seek transfer credit only for STN, not STL.
+Under the ST designation, you will be able to seek transfer credit only for STN, not STL.

 Can I use a summer course for a prerequisite or department requirement?